 - What conditions are not included in 23andMe?

 - How accurate are the reports?

 - Is 23andMe diagnostic?

 - Will I receive a printed copy of my results?

 The reports available to you depend on the service you purchase.
-The Health + Ancestry Service includes all of the reports and tools offered in the Ancestry Service plus reports on carrier status, health predispositions, wellness and traits.
+The Health + Ancestry Service includes all of the reports and tools offered in the Ancestry + Traits Service plus reports on carrier status, health predispositions, and wellness.

-Only one kit is needed per person regardless of the service purchased; customers who purchase the Ancestry Service will have the option to add Carrier Status*, Health Predisposition*, Wellness and Traits reports later for an additional fee.
+Only one kit is needed per person regardless of the service purchased; customers who purchase the Ancestry + Traits Service will have the option to add Carrier Status*, Health Predisposition*, and Wellness reports later for an additional fee.